stitchdata/docs/_destinations/snowflake/setup/connecting-snowflake.md

          ```sql
          CREATE WAREHOUSE [stitch_warehouse]
          WITH
-         AUTO_SUSPEND = [time_in_seconds]
          AUTO_RESUME = TRUE|FALSE
-         WAREHOUSE_SIZE = [size];
+         WAREHOUSE_SIZE = [size]
+         AUTO_SUSPEND = [time_in_seconds];
          ```

          The parameters in this command define the following:

+          - **AUTO_RESUME**: If `TRUE`, the warehouse will be automatically resumed when accessed by a SQL statement.
+If `FALSE`, the warehouse will only start again when explicitly resumed through the Snowflake web interface or using `ALTER WAREHOUSE`.
+          - **WAREHOUSE_SIZE**: Specifies the size of the warehouse to create.
+Accepted values are `XSMALL`, `SMALL`, `MEDIUM`, `LARGE`, `XLARGE`, `XXLARGE`, `XXXXLARGE`, and `XXXXLARGE`.

+            The default is `XSMALL`.
           - **AUTO_SUSPEND**: Specifies the number of seconds of inactivity after which a warehouse is automatically suspended.

       {% capture auto-suspend-notice %}
-               Make sure the `auto_suspend` parameter is included in the warehouse creation command.
+      Make sure the `AUTO_SUSPEND` parameter is included in the warehouse creation command.
 This parameter determines how many seconds of inactivity must pass before a warehouse is automatically suspended.

       If this parameter isn't included, the default will be `NULL`, meaning that the warehouse will never automatically suspend.
 As a result, Snowflake credits will continue to be consumed even if the warehouse is inactive.
       {% endcapture %}
-               {% include important.html first-line="**Make sure Auto-Suspend is enabled:" content=auto-suspend-notice %}
+             {% include important.html first-line="**Make sure Auto-Suspend is enabled:**" content=auto-suspend-notice %}
-            - **AUTO_RESUME**: If `TRUE`, the warehouse will be automatically resumed when accessed by a SQL statement.
-If `FALSE`, the warehouse will only start again when explicitly resumed through the Snowflake web interface or using `ALTER WAREHOUSE`.
-            - **WAREHOUSE_SIZE**: Specifies the size of the warehouse to create.
-Accepted values are `XSMALL`, `SMALL`, `MEDIUM`, `LARGE`, `XLARGE`, `XXLARGE`, `XXXXLARGE`, and `XXXXLARGE`.

-               The default is `XSMALL`.

          Additional warehouse parameters are available.
 [Check out Snowflake's documentation for detailed explanations.](https://docs.snowflake.net/manuals/sql-reference/sql/create-warehouse.html)

-  - title: "Create a Stitch Database & Database User"
+  - title: "Create a Stitch database and database User"
     anchor: "create-database-and-user"
     content: |
       Next, you'll create a database and database user for Stitch.
     substeps:
-      - title: "Create the Database"
+      - title: "Create the database"
         anchor: "create-snowflake-database"
         content: |
           Create the database for Stitch, changing `[stitch_database]` to what you want the database to be called: